pygame/pygame/docs/reST/ref/freetype.rst

    | :sl:`Return the default pixel size in dots per inch`
    | :sg:`get_default_resolution() -> long`

+   Returns the default pixel size, in dots per inch for the module.
+At initial module load time the value is 72.

+   .. ## pygame.freetype.get_default_resolution

+.. function:: set_default_resolution

+   | :sl:`Set the default pixel size in dots per inch for the module`
+   | :sg:`get_default_resolution([resolution]) -> None`

-   Returns the default pixel size, in dots per inch, as set by :func:`init`.
+   Set the default pixel size, in dots per inch, for the module.
+If the optional argument is omitted or zero the resolution is reset to 72.

    .. ## pygame.freetype.get_default_resolution